Conjectures related to aliquot sequences starting on integer powers $n^i$

 prime 7 in sequence 3^246 at index i for i from 1 to 38

-It is therefore normal that it persists in so many consecutive terms.
+It is therefore normal that this driver persists in so many consecutive terms.

 The prime number 11 appears in the factorization of the terms of index 1 of all sequences that begin with the integers $3^{5k}$.